 - You will probably be asked to use hand sanitiser or to wash your hands when you arrive (and again before you leave)

 - Social distancing measures will be in place in the waiting rooms

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

 I need urgent dental assistance – what can I do?

 For urgent advice on any oral health issue you can:

 What can I do in the meantime?

-COVID-19 is going to be with us for some months, so it’s important to look after your dental health by maintaining a healthy diet and oral hygiene routine.
+COVID-19 is going to be with us for some time, so it’s important to look after your dental health by maintaining a healthy diet and oral hygiene routine.

 To help prevent dental problems, here are some top tips for maintaining dental health:

 - Brush your teeth for two minutes, twice a day with fluoride toothpaste